hasura/graphql-engine/console/README.md

 ![Testing Development Server](../assets/console-readme-assets/test-dev-setup.jpg)

+#### Run Tests

+- Run tests: `npm run cypress`
+- Write your tests in the `cypress` directory, integration.

 ## How it works

-Hasura console is a react application bundled with webpack and the entire state is managed using redux.
+Hasura console is a react application bundled with webpack and the state is managed using redux.

 ### Release Process

 All the development work need to happen in your own fork of the graphql-engine.
 Once the desired feature/bug is fixed.
-Raise a PR to the hasura/graphql-engine.
+Make sure your commit messages meet the [guidelines](../CONTRIBUTING.md).
+Raise a pull request to the hasura/graphql-engine.
 Once the PR is raised, CI configured for PR’s will run the test suite and once everything goes well it will generate a preview heroku app with the desired feature/bug fixed.
 The source code and the preview app will be reviewed by maintainers.
 If it passes the test suite/code review, then it will be merged to master and released.

 <!-- prettier-ignore-end -->